 Last year’s COP26 in Glasgow, Scotland saw the agreement of the Article 6 Rulebook, which now provides clarity through a procedural framework for carbon credit transactions.
 This was a significant step forward in establishing a global compliance carbon market, but many issues still remain unaddressed, particularly for players in the VCM.

-For players in the VCM, COP27 presents a real opportunity to engage on the most pressing climate issues, grow our ecosystem and consolidate our role in enabling the Net Zero transition.
-CEEZER’s work is focused on providing a platform to connect suppliers (project developers) of high quality carbon credits with buyers wanting to build well-informed portfolios to maximise climate impact along their decarbonisation journey.
+For players in the VCM, COP27 presents a real opportunity to engage on the most pressing climate issues, grow our ecosystem and consolidate our role in enabling the net-zero transition.
+CEEZER’s work is focused on providing a platform to connect suppliers (project developers) of high quality carbon credits with buyers wanting to build well-informed portfolios to maximize climate impact along their decarbonization journey.
 As such, we are looking forward to being in attendance at COP27 to see first hand how these discussions unfold.
 We will be sure to provide live insights into the event via our social media channels, and will actively work to integrate developments into our marketplace.